top of page

 The Allegany Museum, 3 Pershing St., Cumberland, MD

 In the 18th century, more diverse types of opera were appearing throughout Europe–hundreds were composed, many owing a debt to the commedia dell’arte Italian theatrical tradition dating back to the previous century.
 With an output of at least thirty-three operas, George Philippe Telemann was among the most prolific composers in this form.
 In 1758 he composed his final opera, Don Quixote auf der Hochzeit des Comacho, a portion of Cervantes’ famous satirical story of the escapades of Don Quixote, and his pal, Sancho Panza.
-This short operetta will be performed with singer soloists and orchestra, with PUPPETS complementing the action, a common practice throughout Europe at the time.
+This short operetta will be performed with singer soloists and orchestra, with full-sized PUPPETS complementing the action, a common practice throughout Europe at the time.

 Make a Weekend of It!